Schedule

 Get your ZZZs

-Your implant placement procedure takes as little as a day, while healing can take up to 3 to 4 months.
+Your implant placement procedure takes as little as a day, while full healing can take up to 3 to 4 months.
 Getting dental implants depends on your current oral health, the health of your jaw bone and if we can place your implants on the same day as any extractions you need.
-For a more information on how long it will take for you to get dental implants, schedule a consultation with your local Implant expert.
+For a more information on how long it will take for you to get dental implants, schedule a consultation with your local implant-trained clinician.

 A failed implant refers to an implant that hasn’t fully bonded with your bone, meaning the bone hasn’t healed around the implant, securing it within your jaw.
 While this is rare, signs of a failed implant can include: